 While it is not necessary to replace the pressure gauge when replacing the pressure switch, many owners take this project as a convenient opportunity to upgrade the gauge.

 Clean the wires with fine-grit sandpaper so that the copper is shiny.
-Replace the wires on their contacts and screw them down into place.
+Reconnect the wires to their contacts and screw them down tightly.

 Replace the Housing

 Replace the switch housing before turning on the electrical system again.

 At the top of the tank, add compressed air to the tank to bring the tank up to the correct pressure.
 Often, this is between 2 and 4 PSI below the switch's lowest limit, also called the cut-in limit.
 For example, for pressure switches rated at 40 to 60 PSI, you would pressurize the tank to 38 PSI.
 Be sure to consult the manufacturer's instructions for information about your system, though.

 How to Repair a Well Pump Pressure Switch

 Given the low cost of new well pump pressure switches and the ease of installation, many owners find it more prudent to entirely replace the switch than to repair it.
 However, a few simple repairs may keep your well pump pressure switch running longer.

 Because well pumps are often in poorly protected areas subject to the elements, the pressure switch can become clogged with debris, dirt, spiderwebs, insects, cocoons, and mold and mildew.